top of page

 Every hour and half, our bodies switch which nostril is dominant (most open).
 When the left nostril is dominant, our body cools down.

-To perform left nostril breathing, gently close your right nostril and simply breathing normally, inhaling and exhaling through the left nostril.
+To Perform Chandra Bhedana or Left Nostril Breathing: Gently close your right nostril and simply breathing normally, inhaling and exhaling through the left nostril.
 This pranayama activates the parasympathetic nervous system activates, reducing adrenaline, slowly the heartrate, calming and clearing the thinking, reduces anxiety and...the body temperatures drops.

 woman performing Ujjayi pranayama by a lake